-- · Startable-CD mode - · As an installed software program
+- · Startable-CD mode - As an installed software program

-See the ServeRAID documentation on the IBM ServeRAID Support CD for additional information about RAID technology and instructions for using ServeRAID Manager.
+See the ServeRAID documentation on the IBM ServeRAID Support CD for additional information about RAID technology and instructions for using ServeRAID

+Manager.
 The Installation Guide for your server also contains instructions for using ServeRAID Manager to configure your integrated SCSI controller with RAID capabilities.

-- 1. The integrated SCSI controller with RAID capabilities in your server supports only RAID level-1.
-Installing an optional ServeRAID-5i controller provides additional RAID levels. - 2.
-If you install a different type of RAID adapter in your server, use the configuration method supplied with the RAID adapter to view or change SCSI settings for attached devices.
+- The integrated SCSI controller with RAID capabilities in your server supports only RAID level-1.
+Installing an optional ServeRAID-5i controller provides additional RAID levels.
+However, if a ServeRAID-5i controller is installed and later removed, you must re-enable the on-board SCSI controller in using the Configuration/Setup Utility program (see "Starting the Configuration/Setup Utility program" on page 15). - If you install a different type of RAID adapter in your server, use the configuration method supplied with the RAID adapter to view or change SCSI settings for attached devices.